 - Sandwiches: Your favorite sandwich with a side of chips and dip in always a winner!

 Food safety is of the utmost importance when it comes to storing homemade dips and spreads!
-Make sure you follow the simple tips below to ensure you are properly storing this creamy dip!
+Make sure you follow the simple tips below to ensure you are properly storing this pickle ranch dip recipe.

 Can I make dip with pickles in advance?